Juanen100/Anaconda-Engine/Modding.md

 Sixth and final step: Actually putting you character on the game, YAY!
 Remember the assets folder?
 You gotta go to assets/data, once you are there, go to this file: characterList.txt, and replace the template thing with your character name

 ![character_fifth](https://raw.githubusercontent.com/Juanen100/Solar-Engine/master/art/character_fifth.png)

+To test the character, just press 7 in the song you want and change the player two to your character